 Which in turn will allow you to drink better coffee every day and impress your friends, customers or colleagues with your coffee roasting know how ☺.

 Many of our locals tell us they are truly inspired when they enter the roasting house.
-And at out monthly brew school, we’re regularly told that learning the roasters process was the most enjoyable part of the day
+And at our monthly brew school, we’re regularly told that learning the roasting process was the most enjoyable part of the day

 So keep reading…